cdhogan/DFT-basics/4_Geometry/3_Optimization/README.md

 - If the starting coordinates are far from the final ones, it may be necessary to run vc-relax several times.
 - Instead, by keeping the cell fixed, e.g. by scanning alat, the calculation is variational and the total energy can be safely used.

+> [!TIP]
-HINT: Use vc-relax to find the approximate value, and use an energy scan around this point to find the exact value.
+> Use vc-relax to find the approximate value, and use an energy scan around this point to find the exact value.

 ![3D Si bulk](3D_Si_bulk/3D_Si_bulk.png?raw=true "Image")